Your cart is currently empty!

 MINDFULNESS AND ANXIETY: WHAT IS ANXIETY?

-Typical symptoms are:
+The typical symptoms are:

-- restlessness or constant psychic tension
+- restlessness or psychic tension constant

-- feeling of emptying and chronic fatigue
+- feeling empty and chronic tiredness

-- easy nervousness and irritability
+- easily nervous and irritability

 MINDFULNESS AND RUMINATION: WHAT IS DEPRESSION?